Assistant Professor of Biochemistry

 Protein quality control

-My lab studies one of the central players in regulating eukaryotic protein homeostasis: the AAA+ Cdc48/p97 complex.
-Cdc48 is best characterized for its role in targeting ubiquitinated substrates for proteasomal degradation.
-It is a highly abundant protein and its regulation is mediated by dozens of co-factors.
-How these co-factors drive Cdc48 function and regulation is an open mystery and my lab will develop the tools to purify, visualize, and characterize these complexes.
+My lab studies one of the central players in regulating eukaryotic protein homeostasis: the AAA+ Cdc48/p97 molecular machine.
+Cdc48 is involved in targeting ubiquitinated substrates for proteasomal degradation and in mediating cell cycle progression.
+It is one of the most abundant proteins in the cytosol and its regulation is mediated by dozens of co-factors.
+Mutations in Cdc48 cause degeneration of the brain, muscles, and bones (known as IBMPFD).
+How Cdc48 functions is an open mystery and my lab is developing the tools to purify, visualize, and characterize these complexes.

 Seeing is Believing

-My lab specializes in cryo-EM to resolve 3D structures at atomic resolution.
+All cellular processes depend on atomic-scale interactions.
+In order to understand molecular mechanism, my lab specializes in cryo-EM to resolve high-resolution 3D structures.
 Cryo-EM is uniquely suited for working with structurally heterogeneous samples because a single sample often reveals a range of structural states that can then be pieced together to deduce mechanism and dynamics.
 The ability to directly visualize these biological molecules will enable us to understand how multiple components come together to carry out their evolutionarily tuned functions.